elixirfocus/get_shorty/README.md

 # GetShorty

-Get Shorty is an open source link shortener built with Elixir and the Phoenix Framework.
-It is a member of the Phoenix by Example collection and is built to be a source to frame educational discussions.
+**GetShorty** is an open source link shortener.
+It is a member of the Phoenix by Example collection, whose goal is to provide example applications that help frame educational discussions around Elixir and the Phoenix framework.

 Built using Elixir 1.11.1 and Phoenix 1.5.6.